mia-platform/documentation/docs/development_suite/identity-and-access-management/overview.md

 The Console is based on hierarchical resources: assigning specific roles and permissions to both Users and Service Accounts is important for defining responsibilities within your Companies and Projects.
 Discover more about it in the [Console Levels and Permission Management](/development_suite/identity-and-access-management/console-levels-and-permission-management.md) documentation.

 Users with enough administrative permission on a specific Company or Project can view the existing Users and Service Accounts and perform actions on them.
-Here is an example of how the Identities table appears for a Company.
+Here is an example of the Identities table of a Company, which can be found in the IAM (Identity and Access Management) section:

 ![identities table](./img/identities_table.png)